wesselvdrest/LAMAS-EpistemicRiddleSolver/README.md

 ```bash
 python3 Code/solver.py --riddle <riddle_name>
 ```
+It should be noted that this evaluates the validity of the propositions.
+To see where the propositions hold in the given Kripke model, please use the `-m` and `-w` options.
 Example riddle names would be drinking_logicians, muddy_children or dining_cryptographers.

 ## Format of Kripke model
 A model file should follow the format of the following example: